folm/bcoin/docs/Configuration.md

 ## Datadir/Prefix

-Bcoin's datadir is determined by the `prefix` option.
+Folmcoin's datadir is determined by the `prefix` option.

 Example: